-You can justify your price point (I hope your not under bidding your competition, you’ll never profit successfully!) if you have insurance and Susie House Cleaner does not, you will more likely land the job.
+You can justify your price point (I hope you are not under bidding your competition, you’ll never profit successfully!) if you have insurance and Susie House Cleaner does not, you will more likely land the job.

-As you are growing your client base and meeting new clients (psst…here’s some awesome low cost ways to grow your client base!) , they will not know you a part from the next stranger on the street.
-So telling them that you are insured, can give them piece of mind, build trust and assure them that you are a responsible business owner and can protect their stuff….which leads to point #3
+As you are growing your client base and meeting new clients (psst… here are some awesome low-cost ways to grow your client base!), they will not know you apart from the next stranger on the street.
+So telling them that you are insured, can give them peace of mind, build trust and assure them that you are a responsible business owner and can protect their stuff….which leads to point #3

 3. Protect yourself

 I am sure you started your cleaning business to make money…am I right???
 Carrying insurance will help you to protect your assets.
 If you don’t carry the proper insurance when your cleaning business is liable for damages, you can be held liable.
 You don’t want to work hard at growing your business just to lose it.

 Now that I have talked you into getting Insurance for your Cleaning Business you need to go out and get some!
 Make sure to get 3 insurance quotes for a small cleaning business (just like you would for your car insurance).

 I recommend starting with your car insurance company.
 You already have a working relationship with them, and you may even get a discount for carrying both personal and business insurance with them.

 Brokers will reach out to several different insurance agencies to get the best price and coverage for you.
 The insurance broker will create a package for your cleaning business insurance needs.